PetiteBeast/flowers_classification/README.md

 # flowers_classification
 Recruitment task.

-How to set up an environment and launch notebook.
+How to set up an environment and launch a notebook:

 1. Install Python 3.
 2. Install requirements: